BLOCKvIO/web-sample/README.md

 If your terminal responds with a version - You should be ready to proceed to installation

-If your terminal responds with an error, You can install node.js from here: https://nodejs.org/en/
+If your terminal responds with an error, you can install node.js from here: https://nodejs.org/en/

 Once you have completed the Node.js and NPM install, follow the instructions below: